 Healthcare in Canada

 Health care in Canada is primarily delivered by the provincial governments via a publicly funded arrangement whereby medical service costs are funded by taxes.
 The universal health system is guided by the provisions of the Canada Health Act of 1987 that assures the universality and quality of medical care through established federal standards.
 Most in-patient or hospital care is delivered through publicly owned hospitals that bill the province for medical services.
-The majority of out-patient care, such as seeing doctors, obtaining scans and medical tests, are provided by publicly funded private doctors and companies.
+The majority of outpatient care, such as seeing doctors, obtaining scans and medical tests, are provided by publicly funded private doctors and companies.
 Canadian pay little or no out of pocket costs for these public services except for some provinces where the population pays a nominal premium.
 Pre-existing medical conditions are covered and it usually takes three months to join the provincial medical plans if you are immigrating to Canada.

-The hospitals, medical staff and overall medical system in Canada is first rate and the country boasts some of the best hospitals and research facilities in the world.
+The hospitals, medical staff and overall medical system in Canada is the first rate and the country boasts some of the best hospitals and research facilities in the world.
 Canadians receive excellent emergency and non-emergency care, but waiting periods for non-emergent care, medical scans and procedures can be quite long.
 This has caused some Canadians to search out private out of pocket care at the limited number of private hospitals in the country.

-Insurance for Expatriates and Local Nationals in Canada
+Health Insurance for Expatriates in Canada

 In Canada, many companies and individuals purchase extended health plans that provide medical insurance for reimbursing services and costs that are not covered by the provincial plans.
 These extended health plans cover prescription drugs, paramedical services such as chiropractic and massage, hearing aids and out of country emergency care.
 The provinces cover little or no medical costs outside of Canada, so Canadians have to purchase travel medical insurance if they are leaving the country.
-Expatriates who are not covered by provincial medical plans should obtain a global health insurance as medical procedures, while not as costly as in the USA, can still be quite expensive.
+Expatriates who are not covered by provincial medical plans should obtain global health insurance as medical procedures, while not as costly as in the USA, can still be quite expensive.
 Expats will probably want an expat health plan that will cover medical treatment in the USA because of the close proximity of the country.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Canada: